citypay/php-sdk/README.md

 be performed to achieve the transfer of funds from the Customer to the Merchant.

 ## Using the API in a PHP project
-The API has developed in accordance with the PHP Standards Recommendations and, in particular –
+The API has been developed in accordance with the PHP Standards Recommendations and, in particular –

 1. [PSR-1](http://www.php-fig.org/psr/psr-1/), the basic coding standard;
 2. [PSR-2](http://www.php-fig.org/psr/psr-2/), the coding style guide; and